kodo-pp/parx/README.md

 ## Current status
 In development, not ready to use

-I'm currently writing some test cases for the lexer and I haven't even started writing the parser.
+I've finished writing the lexer and I'm currently writing the parser

 ## License
 Unless stated otherwise, all files (including `README.md`) are licensed under MIT license (see the `LICENSE`